Zbee/aHawk/readme.md

-Additionally, aHawk doesn't rely on a make-once-distribute-forever type of idea for the list of realms and items; instead it periodically checks for updates to these lists and, because of this it supports WoW patches with little delay.
+Additionally, aHawk doesn't rely on a make-once-distribute-forever type of idea for the list of realms and items; instead it periodically checks for updates to these lists and, because of this it supports WoW patches with little delay and zero involvement.

 ##Why
 aHawk (should always be typed `aHawk`, should always be said `a hawk`, derives